michelefenu/console-lol/README.md

 # console.lol 😂

 Why settle for boring logs when you can sprinkle your console with laughter and emojis?

 ## What is console.lol?

 `console.lol` adds random laughs and emojis to JavaScript logs, making your debugging sessions a little less serious and a lot more entertaining.
-Because who said coding can't be fun?
-How can we have lived without this until now?
+Who said coding can't be fun?
+How did we ever live without this until now?

 ## Installation